 If you output a file type .TAB or .CDT via an external data interface, the TNC also transfers the structural definition of the table.
 The structural definition begins with the line #STRUCTBEGIN and ends with the line #STRUCTEND.
-The meanings of the individual code words are shown in the table "Structure Command" .
+The meanings of the individual code words are shown in the table "Structure Command" (see "Freely definable tables", page 481).
 Behind #STRUCTEND the TNC saves the actual content of the table.